 There is a notable left-hand turn accident exception.
 If the intersection has a left-hand only turn sign, then drivers turning left on a green light generally have the right of way.

-Some situations where fault may be proportioned or the other driver may be liable include:
+Some situations where the fault may be proportioned or the other driver may be liable include:

 - Another driver runs through a red light